ShadowySupercode/gitrepublic/README.md

 If you are on macOS or Linux, we have a provided a series of step to ensure you have a working installation of these tools listed above.

+First of all, make sure the following tools are installed on your system: `git`, `wget` and `build-essential` if you're on Linux, or `Xcode Command Line tools` if you're on macOS.

 To install this workspace, please refer to the following steps:

 1. Open a terminal window.